Technology / Networking

 If it were an /8 network, then only the first octet would be the network portion.

-These are the most common masks because they're the simplest, but when you need more than one network, you have to subnet.
-Subnetting enables you to choose the number of bits to use for the Network portion.
-You can even steal bits from the host portion for the network.
+These are the most common masks because they're the simplest, but you have to subnet when you need more than one network.
+Subnetting lets you choose the number of bits for the Network portion.
+You can even steal bits from the host portion of the network.

 Here's what the full subnet mask table looks like.
 In this table, 1s represent the network portion, and 0s represent the host portion.